 Not every visual will be able to do all four of these (though that would be fantastic), but each one should accomplish at least one.

 Keep in mind that visuals don’t need to be static pictures either (though they can be).
-Short videos make for great visuals too.
+Short videos, animations, movement and transitions make for great visuals too.

 Summarize Key Points on a Handout